Werner California Class Action Lawsuit

-First, the lawsuit concerns Werner drivers that live in California and drive in California.
-You don’t need to drive in California all of the time, just part of the time.
+1. The lawsuit concerns Werner drivers that live in California and drive in California.

 A Little Bit About Me

 I specialize in driver wage cases.
 I understand that my firm has more driver wage class actions than any law firm in California.
-I am the lawyer for the workers in the landmark California Supreme Court case - Brinker vs. Superior Court.
+I am the lawyer that represented the workers in the landmark California Supreme Court case - Brinker vs. Superior Court.

-I recently was the only driver class action lawyer that was asked to testify before the California State Senate on piece rate pay for drivers.
+Recently, I was the only class action lawyer that was asked to testify before the California State Senate on piece-rate pay for drivers.

 I also worked with the United States Senate Commerce Committee on defeating recently proposed driver legislation that aimed at shutting down this case and similar cases.
 Thousands of drivers across America contacted their Congresspersons and Senators and voiced their opposition to this legislation.

 My law firm was, then, drafted by the United States Senate Commerce Committee to write alternate legislation.